World News | India, Trinidad & Tobago Ink Six Pacts to Expand Ties | LatestLY

-Port of Spain, Jul 4 (PTI) India and Trinidad and Tobago on Friday inked six agreements to shore up their cooperation in several sectors, including infrastructure, pharmaceuticals and culture following talks between Prime Minister Narendra Modi and his counterpart Kamla Persad-Bissessar.
+Port of Spain, Jul 5 (PTI) India and Trinidad and Tobago have inked six agreements to shore up their cooperation in several sectors including infrastructure and pharmaceuticals following talks between Prime Minister Narendra Modi and his counterpart Kamla Persad-Bissessar.

-The two leaders also explored potential collaboration in sectors such as agriculture, healthcare and digital transformation, unified payments interface (UPI), capacity building and people-to-people exchanges.
+The two leaders also explored on Friday potential collaboration in areas of defence, agriculture, healthcare and digital transformation, unified payments interface (UPI), capacity building and people-to-people exchanges.

 Also Read | Big Beautiful Bill: Donald Trump Plans to Sign His Tax, Spending Cut Bill at White House July 4 Picnic.